UK-based, EU-funded researcher Dr Tanya Cassidy plans to find out about the medical risks of donated breast milk.

 The number of babies born prematurely continues to rise and the list of milk banks in Europe has also grown.

-Europeans also top the list for the highest amounts of alcohol consumed in the world, which may have an affect on breast milk.
+Europeans also top the list for the highest amounts of alcohol consumed in the world, which may have an effect on breast milk.

 Research points to the importance of human milk for premature babies, but many of their mothers experience lactation problems immediately after birth.
 Milk banks, which collect, screen, store, process and distribute breast milk provided by donors, play a crucial role in meeting this need.